-Under appropriate management (governance), it is essential that Major Banks more thoroughly ensure strong and comprehensive risk management.
-This is necessary not only for the financial soundness of each financial institution and the stability of the financial system, but also for Major Banks to perform sufficient financial intermediary functions, providing a stable supply of funds in order to support the growth of the real economy and companies in a changing environment.
+Under appropriate management (governance), it is essential that regional financial institutions more thoroughly ensure strong and comprehensive risk management.
+This is necessary not only for the financial soundness of each financial institution and the stability of the regional financial system, but also for regional financial institutions to perform sufficient financial intermediary functions, providing a stable supply of funds in order to support the growth of the real economy and companies in a changing environment.

-As such, while enhancing its own risk sensitivity, it is important for the FSA to encourage autonomous efforts of each financial institution for appropriate risk taking backed by a robust risk management, with the aim of achieving both a smooth provision of funds to borrower companies and financial soundness of the financial institutions.
-To this end, as its basic stance for supervision, it is essential for the FSA to continue to analyze and act from the viewpoint of Macro-Prudence, which is the expectation as to whether the entire financial system will undergo sustainable and stable development, while recognizing strong correlations between trends in the macro economy or financial markets and financial intermediary functions or the soundness of bank finance, cooperating with the Bank of Japan, and focusing on the risk concentration situation and course of effects.
+As such, while enhancing its own risk sensitivity, it is important for the FSA to encourage autonomous efforts of each financial institution for appropriate risk taking backed by a robust risk management, with the aim of achieving both a smooth provision of funds to borrower companies and financial soundness of the financial institutions per se.

+To this end, as its basic stance for supervision, it is essential for the FSA to continue to analyze and act from the viewpoint of Macro-Prudence, which is the expectation as to whether the entire financial system will undergo sustainable and stable development, while recognizing strong correlations between trends in the macro economy or financial markets and financial intermediary functions or the soundness of financial institutions, cooperating with the Bank of Japan, and focusing on the risk concentration situation and course of effects.
 In its actual execution, the FSA will continue to use a method which integrates diverse tools (a "multidisciplinary approach"), such as macroeconomic analysis, monitoring of financial markets, and supervision of individual financial institutions.

-- 1) Risk Areas to be Focused On - The FSA will continue to carefully watch trends in China and other emerging markets, and recent economic and financial trends concerning the fiscal conditions of some European countries and the U.S., which affect Major Banks.
-It will also carefully watch the direct and indirect effects of the Great East Japan Earthquake in Japan. - Shares have a large weight among the risks that Major Banks possess, and so with regards to each of the directly-owned shares, etc., the FSA will accurately identify any profit and loss that could arise from market movements as well as its effects on the capital adequacy of financial institutions.
-It will also continue to assess whether Major Banks have appropriate management of risks including financial tolerance in cases where these risks have become actualized.
-The FSA will also confirm the status of progress in Major Banks regarding their current efforts to reduce strategically held stocks. - While government bonds and other bonds comprise an increasing percentage of bank assets, interest rate levels continue to be quite low.
-Considering these circumstances, the FSA will continue to carefully watch and investigate management systems concerning market risks in Major Banks, for example, whether they consider the influence of long-term interest rate hikes in terms of risk management.
+1) Risk areas to be focused on

+- As to domestic economy, the FSA will continue to carefully watch the direct and indirect effects of the Great East Japan Earthquake.
+It will also carefully watch trends in China and other emerging markets, and recent economic and financial trends concerning the fiscal conditions of some European countries and the U.S., which affect regional financial institutions. - With regard to stocks that are directly held by financial institutions, the FSA will accurately identify any profit and loss that could arise from market movements as well as its effects on the capital adequacy of financial institutions.
+It will also continue to assess whether regional financial institutions have appropriate management of risks including financial tolerance, in cases where these risks have become actualized.
+Especially for stocks that are held for strategic reasons, there may exist larger risks due to price fluctuations because of their nature, such as that loss-cutting is relatively difficult.
+Therefore, the FSA will verify whether regional financial institutions have built a risk management system which considers such unique risks. - While government bonds and other bonds comprise an increasing percentage of regional financial institution assets, interest rate levels continue to be quite low.
+Considering these circumstances, the FSA will continue to carefully watch and investigate management systems concerning market risks in regional financial institutions, for example, whether they consider the influence of long-term interest rates hikes in terms of risk management. - The FSA will verify whether regional financial institutions properly manage credit risks, including current ledger control associated with exposures to large borrowers, and whether complex forms of credit are properly managed; and whether they pay careful attention to customers who are struggling to realize improved management, by taking measures such as regular visits, proper management of progress on business improvement plans etc., and providing management consultation and instruction consistently to such customers.